myENA/consultant/README.md

 - Helper methods hanging off of our [Client](./client.go) struct that will fill in some values based on the client's own definition

-## Configurator
-[Configurator](./configurator.go) provides a way to initialize a config struct from a consul KV prefix or service status.
-A ConfigManager keeps a private copy of the config and handles watchers to update the config as the consul state changes.
-The ConfigManager offers access to the updated configuration.

-The ConfigManager provides dire read access to the configuration object, or one can subscribe to a channel that will be fed updates as they happen.

 ## TODO:
 - More tests
 - More docs